emizzz/Keras-Models-Cutter/README.md

 # Keras-Models-Cutter
-A simple function that allows to cut model's layers (es. in Keras pretrained models)
+A simple function that allows to cut model's layers (e.g. in Keras pretrained models)

 Sometimes we need to cut models from a specific layer to another, or merge models together, or this kind of stuff.